Neroal/venue-booking-bot/README.md

 # Venue Booking Bot

-This project is an Electron application that automates the process of booking venues.
-It uses a Python script for the automation logic and an HTML interface for user input.
+This project automates the process of booking venues using a Python script for the automation logic.

 ![demo](./demo.png)